FORT WAYNE Ind. (Fort Wayne’s NBC) - The streets are empty again, but the healing has just begun.

 This Thursday, hear seven different perspectives of what happened in Fort Wayne when demonstrations led to clashes between police and protesters.
 The special “Faces of Change” airs at 7 p.m. on Fort Wayne’s NBC.

 "For 401 years we have dealt with segregation, slavery,” protester Minny Jackson said.
 “We've been oppressed for so long that we not fight amongst each other for a slice of the pie."

 Jackson grew up in Fort Wayne, and she says racism here is very real.
-Hear how she’s teaching her five-year-old daughter what it means to fight for change in the world today.
+In the special presentation, you'll hear how she’s teaching her five-year-old daughter what it means to fight for change in the world today.